Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ---
 Title: "How to Use GraphQL With Django"
-Description: "A Basic GUide on How to use Graphql with Django"
+Description: "A guide on how to use GraphQL with Django."
 DatePublished: "2022-06-05"
 Categories:
   - "web-development"